-The compressor pump is a high efficiency, air cooled Ingersoll Rand manufactured two stage reciprocating unit, with duplicate low pressure and a high pressure stages on either side of twin banks in a 90 degree "V" layout.
+The compressor pump is a high efficiency, air cooled manufactured two stage reciprocating unit, with duplicate low pressure and a high pressure stages on either side of twin banks in a "V" layout.
 The pump features intercooling for both banks.
 Valve durability is increased through the use of travel limiters on all intake and exhaust stainless steel reed-type valves.
 Lubrication is splash type with mandatory use of synthetic oil.
 Construction is heavy duty cast iron throughout.

-Belt tension is adjustable using a convenient pair of tensioning bolts, which are adjusted after loosening the four bolts that secure the motor bracket and air pump.
+Belt tension is adjustable using a convenient tensioning bolt, which is turned after loosening the four bolts that secure the motor bracket.

-The compressor pump, engine, and drive system are fixed rigidly within relation to one another on a sub-base.
+The compressor pump, hydraulic motor, and drive system are fixed rigidly within relation to one another on a sub-base.
 This sub-base is mounted on four vibration isolators, which in turn are attached to the main base.
 This insolates shock and vibration from the main base and housing of the unit, and in turn from the vehicle to which the unit is mounted.
 This provides simplicity of mounting the compressor to the vehicle, as the rigid frame can be bolted directly to the body.